FerdinandToelkes/Molecular-Dynamics-with-Neural-Networks/README.md

 ### Evaluation

-- Use get_eval_metrics.py to predict the energies, forces and gradients of the test set with the trained model
+- Use get_eval_metrics.py to predict the energies, forces and (smooth) NACs of the test set with the trained model
 ```bash
 screen -dmS excited_state_eval sh -c \
     'python3 -m excited_state_md.evaluation.get_eval_metrics \